-Where alternate methods of testing and commissioning have been approved which alter the procedures describe in Section A to Section J or at the discretion of the Department of Engineering and Public Works Water/Wastewater Division additional bacteriological samples may be required be taken at each sample location and submitted to the York/Durham Laboratory for analysis.
-Upon receiving acceptable sample results any final connections to the existing water distribution may be made and the water supply to the new watermain can be turned on provided the completed FORM 009 - Watermain Testing and Commissioning Report has been received and approved by the Department of Engineering and Public Works Water/Wastewater Division and all other authorities having jurisdiction including but not limited to Town of Georgina Building Department approvals and water meter installations.
+Where alternate methods of testing and commissioning have been approved which alter the procedures describe in Section A to Section J or at the discretion of the Operations and Infrastructure Department - Water/Wastewater Division additional bacteriological samples may be required be taken at each sample location and submitted to the York/Durham Laboratory for analysis.
+Upon receiving acceptable sample results any final connections to the existing water distribution may be made and the water supply to the new watermain can be turned on provided the completed FORM 009 - Watermain Testing and Commissioning Report has been received and approved by the Operations and Infrastructure - Water/Wastewater Division and all other authorities having jurisdiction including but not limited to Town of Georgina Building Department approvals and water meter installations.